loading necessary packages

 - Normality:

 The residuals are normally distributed.
 We can test this assumption by Q-Q plots (also called Quantile-Quantile plot) of the residuals.
-Figure 7.15 and Figure 7.16 show a QQ plot.
-The dots do not lie perfectly along the straight line.
+Figure 7.13 and Figure 7.14 show a QQ plot.
+The null hypothesis in KS test is - the residuals are drawn from a normal distribution.
+The dots do not lie perfectly ( a small deviation is acceptable) along the straight line.
 Moreover, Kolmogorov-Smirnov (KS) test can be used to check the normality assumption.
 KS tests whether a sample comes from a certain distribution.
-From the KS result below, we can see test statistic is 0.484 and p-value is 2.2e-16, thus rejecting null hypothesis and indicating that sample data does not come from a normal distribution.
+From the KS result below, we can see test statistic is 0.074052 and p-value is 0.1376, thus failing to reject null hypothesis and indicating that sample data does not come from a normal distribution.

 # Drawing QQ Plot